dbraendle/dotfiles/README.md

 # Dennis personal dotfiles

 This dotfiles are optimized for my mac and my workflow.
-I wouldn't recommend using this files, instead you're free to do so.
+I wouldn't recommend using this files, though you're free to do so.

 If you're looking for inspiration to create your own dotfiles I would suggest looking at Paul Irish's